If you're using the improved planning interface, this page is for you. If you're using live plans, head to Live plans (legacy).

 - Give you a preview of how the issues in your plan would be scheduled.

-- grey, for issues that are still in the to do status category
+- blue, for issues that are still in the to do status category

-- blue, for issues in the in progress status category
+- yellow, for issues in the in progress status category

 - green, for issues in the done status category

-Any changes you make in your plans will not be saved in Jira Software, until you're comfortable with the changes made.
+Any changes you make in your plans will not be saved in Jira, until you're comfortable with the changes made.
 These include the manual changes you make in your plan, and the auto-scheduled changes that you may have accepted.

-You can review and select which changes to save in Jira Software.
+You can review and select which changes to save in Jira.
 See Saving changes in Jira for more details.